aliciamirag/20260918_tfm_alicia_mira/README.md

 ## Licence

 Code released under the MIT Licence (see `LICENSE`).
-The CIS microdata are not covered by this licence and remain subject to the CIS conditions of reuse.
+The CIS microdata (`3506_num.csv`) are not covered by this licence: they are redistributed under, and remain subject to, the CIS conditions of reuse.